- Search The Registry

 - Teacher’s Forum

 - My Account

-With three children to support, she worked as a data processor by day and acted as she could in the evening, and developed a life-long frugality about which she joked about.
-Sanford made it to the Broadway stage in James Baldwin's The Amen Corner, and, in 1967 was given her film debut by producer-director Stanley Kramer in Guess Who's Coming to Dinner?
+With three children to support, she worked as a data processor by day, acted as she could in the evening, and developed a lifelong frugality about which she joked.
+Sanford made it to the Broadway stage in James Baldwin's The Amen Corner and, in 1967, was given her film debut by producer-director Stanley Kramer in Guess Who's Coming to Dinner?
 In it, Sanford was the ever-loyal housekeeper of Katharine Hepburn and Spencer Tracy.

-Her role of the maid was in stark contrast to the supposed liberalism of Hepburn and Tracy characters in the film, here Sanford offered a grand performance in what might be the last of the great strength, humorless Black domestics, a practice in American films and TV until the 1960s Civil Rights era.
-Sanford appeared in the feature Pendulum (1969) as well as making appearances on The Carol Burnett Show from 1967-69 as a stock player in some skits.
+Her role as the maid was in stark contrast to the supposed liberalism of Hepburn and Tracy's characters in the film, here Sanford offered a grand performance in what might be the last of the great strength, humorless Black domestics, a practice in American films and TV until the 1960s Civil Rights era.
+Sanford appeared in the feature Pendulum (1969) and on The Carol Burnett Show from 1967-69 as a stock player in some skits.

 She also appeared on episodes of Julia as a woman who berated Diahann Carroll to ensure the widowed nurse wasn't turning her son Corey into an “Oreo.”
 In 1971 came All in the Family.
 Sanford's role was, at first, recurring, but as the producers could use her as a friend to Edith, it increased.
 The Jeffersons followed, with Sanford winning an Emmy in 1981 for Best Actress in a Comedy Series, the first Black woman to win in that category in the history of the awards.
 Sanford made guest appearances on other shows and specials and appeared in the 1979 film Love at First Bite.
 Other film roles include Lady Sings the Blues (1972) and Original Gangstas (1996).